 2. Report sick leave and recovery to the company doctor or health and safety agency

 If your employee is calls in sick, report sick leave and recovery to your company doctor or health and safety agency (arbodienst).
 You must do this within 4 working days.
 If your employee is recovered by then, report this as well.
-If your employee is a temporary agency worker or payroller, you don’t have to do anything.
+If your employee is a temporary agency worker or payroller, you do not have to do anything.

 Sometimes you will have to register your employee as sick with the UWV (Uitvoeringsinstituut Werknemersverzekeringen).
 You must do so if: